commercetools/ui-kit/.changeset/lucky-steaks-hug.md

 '@commercetools-uikit/tag': patch
 ---

-Add new theme tokens for Tag component
+Add and use new theme tokens for Tag component